Skip to main content

 Treats can also be a good motivator, according to Dr. Attas.
 If your dog doesn’t want to take famotidine, “The pill can be hidden in a favorite treat, peanut butter, cream cheese, or other sticky, flavorful substance,” she says.

 Some dogs may refuse to take a famotidine tablet on their own, either with or without treats, so you might have to administer it by hand.
-Sit the dog in a comfortable spot, then gently grab their top muzzle and tilt their head toward the ceiling, which should cause their mouth to open slightly.
+Sit the dog in a comfortable spot, then gently grab the top of their muzzle and tilt their head toward the ceiling, which should open their mouth slightly.
 Use the other hand to put the pill as far back on the dog’s tongue as possible, then close their mouth and lower their head back to a normal position.
 You can encourage swallowing by massaging the dog’s throat or blowing on their nose.